-An MA in Theology and Ministry program may include up to 18 courses (72 units) of distance learning coursework, including both Individualized Distance Learning and online courses.
-This may include no more than four courses (16 units) of Individualized Distance Learning (IDL) courses.
-These limits include any distance learning classes taken elsewhere and applied to the student's Fuller program as transfer credit.
+An MA in Theology and Ministry program may include up to 18 courses (72 units) of distance learning coursework.
+This limit includes any distance learning classes taken elsewhere and applied to the student's

+Fuller program as transfer credit.

 In order to ensure that a degree, when granted, represents education that is current and reasonably focused (not acquired a little at a time over an unreasonably long period), all credit applied to the degree must be earned within a certain period of time.
 For the Master of Arts in Theology and Ministry degree at Fuller, this period has been set at ten years.
 This includes all credit earned elsewhere and applied to the degree, as well as all credit earned at Fuller.